Consensys/quorum-kubernetes/kubectl/private-network-ibft-and-orion/README.md

 **Note:** Please remove the '0x' prefix of the public keys

 #### 5. Orion configuration
-Update the orion1.conf & orion2.conf sections in the configmap/orion-configmap.yaml to suit requirements
+Update the orion1.conf to orion4.conf sections in the configmap/orion-configmap.yaml to suit requirements

 #### 6. Deploy:
 ```bash